Healthplan Spain

 Buying a Car in Spain?
 Here's What You Need to Know About Taxes and Deductions (2025 Guide)

-Whether you’re an expat settling in Spain or a long-time resident upgrading your ride, purchasing a car comes with more than just the sticker price.
-Here’s a breakdown of the key taxes, costs, incentives, and deductions you should know about in 2025.
+Whether you’re an expat settling in Spain or a long-time resident upgrading your ride, purchasing a car here in 2025 comes with more than just the sticker price.
+This is especially true if you're navigating the car registration process in Spain for the first time.
+Below is a clear breakdown of the key taxes, costs, incentives, and deductions you should know about when buying a car in Spain in 2025.

 1. VAT (IVA) and Patrimonial Transfer Tax

 • New cars: VAT (IVA) of 21% applies and is included in the dealership’s price.
-Note: Certain vehicles for disabled drivers or large families might be eligible for reduced VAT (down to 4% in qualifying cases).
+Certain vehicles for disabled drivers or large families may qualify for a reduced VAT rate as low as 4%.

 • Used cars: Transfer Tax (ITP) applies, usually 4% to 8% depending on the region, assessed on book or sale value (whichever is higher).
-Regions like Cataluña may exempt cars over 10 years old.
+Some regions, such as Catalonia, may exempt cars over 10 years old.

 2. Registration Tax (IEDMT)

-This is a one-time tax based on the official CO₂ emissions of your new vehicle:
+This is a one-time tax based on the official CO₂ emissions of your vehicle — widely referred to as the vehicle registration tax in Spain:

 3. Import Duties and Moving to Spain with a Car

-• From outside the EU: 10% import duty plus 21% VAT typically applies, even if the car is used.
-Extra documentation required for registration.
+• From outside the EU: 10% import duty plus 21% VAT typically applies.
+These importing-a-car-to-Spain costs may increase if extra homologation or documentation is required.

 4. MOVES III Subsidy and Extended EV Deductions